 Since the announcement by Minister for Local Government Hon.
 Nanaia Mahuta to mandate the Three Waters Reform process, three independent working groups have been established by the Government to refine elements of the Three Waters Reform programme.

-I was asked to chair one of these groups, being the Rural Supplies Technical Working Group.
-Over the last three months, the Working Group has considered issues around the Three Waters reform and its possible interaction with the many and varied rural water supplies throughout the country.
+The Rural Supplies Technical Working Group is chaired by Clutha District Mayor Bryan Cadogan.
+The Working Group has considered issues around the Three Waters reform and its possible interaction with the many and varied rural water supplies throughout the country.

-The report was release on 31 May 2022.
-I invite you to read the recommendations on the below link.
+The report was released on 31 May 2022.
+Click here to read the group's recommendations to the Government